Welcome to Senior Solutions Consulting. At SSC, we have over 59 years of expertise in gaining benefits and have a 100% success rate!

 Bio

 Kerry W. Mann was born a Hoosier and attended law school at the IU McKinney School of Law.
-He served nine years on active duty military in the U.S. Army and is currently an active Army Reservist.
-Throughout his career, Kerry has championed the causes for veterans and their families.
-Kerry demonstrates his love of country and for veterans in his approach to helping the elderly, especially veterans.
+Kerry served nine years on active-duty military in the U.S. Army over 15 years in the Army Reserves and is now retired from the Army.
+Kerry has championed the causes for veterans and their families.
+Nowhere does Kerry demonstrate his love of country and for veterans more so then in his approach to helping the elderly, especially veterans.

-Kerry focuses his legal practice on wills, trusts, estates, probate and real estate.
-His friendship and professional relationship with Matt and Wes has culminated in the co-locating of an office within Senior Solutions Consulting to better serve their joint clients.
+Kerry focuses his legal practice on wills, trusts, estates, probate, and real estate.
+His friendship and professional relationship with Matt and Wes have culminated in the co-locating of an office within Senior Solutions Consulting to better serve their joint clients.
 Kerry makes himself available to all clients and will often travel to their place of residence to assist them in their legal needs.

-When Kerry is not in the office or available to his client’s he is with his wife and four children traveling, drag racing or attending events in which his children are participating.
+When Kerry is not in the office or available to his client’s he is with his wife and four children and two grandchildren, traveling, drag racing or attending events in which his children are participating.